Purdue Took Prompt Action When Problem Became Understood

 2001

 Purdue developed the Researched Abuse, Diversion and Addiction-Related Surveillance (RADARS) system to detect and study abuse, misuse and diversion on a nationwide basis.
+It is still implemented throughout the US today, with no involvement or influence by Purdue.

 2002